 2.3.1.
-Hydrogels Based on i-motif Units
+Hydrogels Based on i-Motif Units

 The i-motif structure is a four-strand DNA tetrad consisting of two cytosine repeat base-paired antiparallel-stranded duplexes.
-The concept was first introduced by Gehring and his group in 1993.^[50] They contributed the formation of i-motif structure to hemiprotonated C·CH+ pairs, in which proton donor (protonated cytosines, d(C3)) connects to the intrinsic proton acceptor (unprotonated cytosines, d(C3)) represented in Figure 7a.^[27c] Moreover, the stability of i-motif structure highly relies on the environment proton concentration, and the lifetime of i-motif tetramer is longer than all DNA duplex due to the base-pair intercalation geometry.^[27c] On top of this, hydrogels based on i-motif structure show more outstanding stability than those based on duplex structure.
+The concept was first introduced by Gehring and co-workers in 1993.^[50] They contributed the formation of i-motif structure to hemiprotonated $C \cdot CH^+$ pairs, in which proton donor (protonated cytosines, d(C3)) connects to the intrinsic proton acceptor (unprotonated cytosines, d(C3)) represented in Figure 7a.^[27c] Moreover, the stability of i-motif structure highly relies on the environment proton concentration, and the lifetime of i-motif tetramer is longer than all DNA duplex due to the base-pair intercalation geometry.^[27c] On top of this, hydrogels based on i-motif structure show more outstanding stability than those based on duplex structure.

-Three possibly conformations of i-motif units, i.e., tetramer i-motificatructure, dimer i-motif structure, intramolecular i-motif structure were illustrated in Figure 7 according to Dong et al.^[51] The three conformations widely used in DNA nanotechnology, such as controllable assembly,^[52] hydrogel and others. ^[53] In this review, we focus on the hydrogel based on the first two i-motif structures as their easy formation.
+Three possible conformations of i-motif units, i.e., tetramer i-motif structure, dimer i-motif structure, intramolecular i-motif structure, were illustrated in Figure 7 according to Dong et al.^[20] The three conformations are widely used in DNA nanotechnology, such as controllable assembly,^[51] hydrogel, and others.^[52] In this Review, we focus on the hydrogel based on the first two i-motif structures as their easy formation.